yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/error-templates.md

 ### Removing the X-Generator Header

-In case of an error, Tyk gateway adds the following fixed header and value: `X-Generator: tyk.io`
+In case of an error, the Tyk Gateway adds the following fixed header and value: `X-Generator: tyk.io`

 If you don't want to return our default X-Generator header (set to tyk.io) in your templates, set `hide_generator_header` to `true` in your `tyk.conf` file